 In my personal opinion the dough makes all the difference.
 I hate when I eat a pizza that tastes more like bread.
 It should taste like light, airy, crisp on the edges and bottom pizza dough.

 Every other pizza dough that we’ve tried has turned out pretty good, but it’s clearly homemade and never puffs all bubbly like a Pizzeria.
 This recipe, totally did the bubbly thing.
 I mean, check out that monster right there!
-I lurve it.
+I love it.
 I truly do.

 And then you cut into it.
 This whole entire pan was devoured less than 3 seconds after this photo.
 Literally.
 The family heard the click and dove right in.
 Oh my cheesy deliciousness.
 That is all.
 Just make this.

 Garlic Cheesy Bread

-- 2 3/4 cups lukewarm water
+- 5 1/4 cups flour, lukewarm

-- 1 1/2 tablespoon Instant Yeast
+- 1 1/2 Tablespoons instant yeast

-- 1 1/2 tablespoons Kosher salt
+- 1/2 Tablespoon salt

-- 1/4 cup extra virgin olive oil
+- 1/4 cup sugar

-- 4 Tablespoons Butter, unsalted
+- 4 Tablespoons butter, unsalted

-- 1 1/2-2 Teaspoons Garlic Salt
+- 1 1/2-2 Teaspoons Johnny's Garlic Seasoning

-- 4 Cups Italian Cheese Blend, shredded cheese
+- 4 cups mozzarella, shredded cheese

 For the Dough

 - Transfer dough to large bowl.
-Cover (not airtight), and allow to rest at room temperature until dough rises and collapses (or flattens on top), approximately 2 hours.
+Cover (not airtight), and allow to rest at room temperature until dough rises, about 15 minutes.

 For the Cheese Bread

 - Place the cast iron pizza pan or pizza stone (unless you are using a metal pizza pan) in the oven to heat up.

 - Add the garlic salt and stir to combine.